 Visa – Before you travel to any country, make sure to check if you need a visa. iVisa is a fantastic website that is super easy and quick to use.
 Just type in where you are from. and where you are going. to check if you need a visa.
 If you do, you can quickly make an application online.

 Accommodation – Booking.com is our go-to when looking to pre-book accommodation online.
 Booking.com tend to almost always have the best rates and a FREE cancellation policy for most properties.

 Overland transport – Our go-to website for overland transport is Bookaway.
 Bookaway offers multiple forms of transport, from buses, mini-vans, trains, and ferries.
 The routes on offer are extensive and certainly cover most of the backpacker trails.
 Bookaway works a little like Skyscanner but for overland transport.
 You will find plenty of transport options from a range of companies.
 All you simply need to do is book online and receive your ticket by email.
 The email will contain essential information, such as where the bus leaves from and departure and arrival times.

 Tours & Activities – If you want to book tours and activities online, make sure to check out Get Your Guide.
 Get Your Guide takes the stress out of booking activities abroad.
 You will also find a range of benefits, such as skip-the-line passes, lunch included in your tours, and so much more.

 Travel tips ebook -Before you head off on your adventure, make sure to download our free ebook.
 It has a whopping 109 budget travel tips to help you make your hard-earned cash go further.
 Click here to download your FREE ebook.

 All in all, Asia is an amazing region to travel to with many countries to explore, cultures to experience, food to make your tastebuds pop and many breathtaking sights and nature spots.
 So, which of these cheapest countries in Asia will you visit next?

-Like this cheapest countries to visit in Asia post?
+Did you like the cheapest countries to visit in Asia Post?
 Pin it for later!